Warbo/chriswarbo-net/unfinished/falsifying_myself.md

 ```{.unwrap pipe="NAME=extEqAreInterchangable MAX_SECS=120 ./timed"}
 main = defaultMain extEqAreInterchangable
 ```

+(If you look at
+[this page's Markdown
+source](/git/chriswarbo-net/git/branches/master/unfinished/falsifying_myself.html)
+you'll see that I'm actually a coward, since I'm wrapping the above Haskell process in a timeout of a few minutes, just in case!)

 ## Conclusion ##

 I'm pretty happy that I took this little diversion to double-check my assumption